 The Videographer follows a production schedule, shoots and edits footage, and duplicates DVDs.
 Persons applying should have experience in videography, video production, or photography.
 All video production is done on-site on Mac systems with Final Cut Pro.
 A Videographer applicant should be organized, ambitious, and creative.

-The Photographer follows a shooting schedule, shoots and organizes photos, and post photos on the website for parents to see.
+The Photographer follows a shooting schedule, shoots and organizes photos, and posts photos on the website for parents to see.
 Applicants should have a working knowledge of photography.
 LLYC provides a complete photography system.
 A Photographer applicant should be organized, ambitious, and creative.

 LLYC offers many opportunities to serve through leading.
 We hire the following positions: Programmer, Work Crew Boss, Program Crew Boss, Roundup Coordinator, Adventure Recreation Director, Kitchen Director, Canyon Club Assistant Director, Media Director, Transportation Director, Sugar Shack Director, Health Care Assistant, and Activities Director.
-If you are interested in serving in a leadership position, please contact Chandler Pruitt at 830-792-1227.
+If you are interested in serving in a leadership position, please contact Chandler Pruitt at firstname.lastname@example.org.